SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/time-based-trigger/README.md

 export TRIGGER_FN_UID=$(kubectl get function -n ${TRIGGER_FN_NAMESPACE} ${TRIGGER_FN_NAME} -o=jsonpath={".metadata.uid"})
 ```

-All this data will allow to define the Function as the CronJob's owner so in case the Function is deleted from the cluster the CronJobs will be deleted as well.
+All this data allows you to define the Function as the Cron Job's owner.
+If the Function is deleted from the cluster the Cron Jobs are deleted as well.

 Export the schedule of the trigger in [cron format](https://en.wikipedia.org/wiki/Cron).
 ```shell
 export TRIGGER_SCHEDULE={TRIGGER SCHEDULE}
 ```
-For example `*/5 * * * *` to schedule execution every 5 minute.
+For example `*/5 * * * *` to schedule execution every 5 minutes.

-#### Create the CronJob
+#### Create Cron Job

-Run the following kubectl command to create the CronJob:
+Run the following kubectl command to create Cron Job:

 ```shell
 cat <<EOF | kubectl create -f -